opentraildata/OpenTrails-Mobile/README.md

 ***Note: the following requires that nodejs is installed, follow the [node installation instructions](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) for your system if needed.***

 In order to test this application, you'll first need to install Cordova.
-Do so with the following command:
+Do so with the following commands:

 ```
 sudo npm install -g cordova